Nina Turner: Bernie Sanders 2016 presidential campaign

 In the 2016 presidential election, Turner initially supported Hillary Clinton for the Democratic nomination but switched her support to Bernie Sanders.
 After Clinton won the nomination, Turner was invited by Jill Stein to become the Green Party's nominee for Vice President, but she declined saying, "I believe that the Democratic Party is worth fighting for."
 Turner went on to decline to endorse Hillary Clinton in the 2016 United States Presidential Election against Donald Trump, saying that she would endorse the party's platform in the election not an individual.

-In December 2016, Turner served as a member of the DNC Unity Reform Commission in Washington, D.C. to address concerns that arose regarding the presidential nominating process, particularly regarding the roles of caucuses, superdelegates, and corporate donations.

-Our Revolution
+President of Our Revolution (2017–2019)

-In 2016, Turner became the president and public face of Our Revolution, a progressive political action organization that grew out of Bernie Sanders's 2016 presidential campaign.
+In 2017, Turner became the president and public face of Our Revolution, a political action organization to organize and elect progressive candidates, that grew out of Sanders's 2016 presidential campaign.
+Turner left Our Revolution in 2019 to focus on Sanders's 2020 presidential campaign.

 According to a May 2018 review by Politico, Our Revolution was "flailing" and "in disarray" a year into her leadership.
 By May 2018, the organization's monthly fundraising totals were one-third of what they had been May 2017.
 According to Politico, the group operated primarily as a vehicle for Sanders and had "shown no ability to tip a major Democratic election in its favor—despite possessing Sanders's email list, the envy of the Democratic Party—and can claim no major wins in 2018 as its own".
 There was infighting within the group as figures in the organization speculated whether Turner was using the organization for a presidential run of her own.
 They questioned whether she was settling scores from 2016 with the Democratic National Committee and criticized her hiring of associates to senior positions within the organization.
 Our Revolution also endorsed Dennis Kucinich in the race for the Democratic nomination for the 2018 Ohio governorship; questions were raised about Turner's close relation to Kucinich's running mate.